Gregivy/simpleddp/README.md

 It is battle tested 🏰 in production and ready to use 🔨.

-The library is build on top of [ddp.js](https://github.com/mondora/ddp.js).

 If you like this project, you can make a donation 🌟 [![paypal](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=6UKK8XDLFYQ5C)